 Place of origin: South India.

-In South India, a fermented rice pancake with buttery coconut milk will please your hunger.
-This pancake is fermented with Toddy (a local alcoholic drink often made from coconut or palm flower).
+This South Indian fermented rice pancake with buttery coconut milk will satiate your hunger nicely.
+It is fermented with toddy (a local alcoholic drink often made from coconut or palm flower).

-Appam is a delicate specialty perfect for any Indian dinner.
+Appam is a delicate specialty perfect for dinner.
 This white pancake is crisp on the edge and soft in the center.
-Appam is so easy that you can make it for a busy breakfast too.
-The pancake is incredibly delicious when paired with vegetable stew for breakfast, brunch, or other meals of the day.
+It is incredibly delicious when paired with vegetable stew for breakfast, brunch, or other meals of the day.

 The treat has countless variants around the world.
 Some prominent Appam versions are Neyyappam (a traditional dish in Hindu temples for God), Kue Apem (in Indonesia), and Achappam (Syrian Christian food).